bariscann/BLG-638E_DRL_Competition/README.md

 ### Single to Run

-`python src/agentsofglory.py "map" "agent_blue" "agent_red"`
+`python src/sb3cadet.py "map" "agent_blue" "agent_red"`

-Example run: `python src/agentsofglory.py ResourceRiver SimpleAgent RandomAgent`
+Example run: `python src/sb3cadet.py RiskyValley --agentBlue RiskyValley --agentRed RandomAgent`

 You can use examples given for a StableBaselines3 agent with `src/sb3cadet.py` or a Ray-Rllib agent with `src/traincadet.py` for your training.

 NOTE: You do not have to give both of the agents every time if you define them beforehand in `src/sb3cadet.py` or `src/traincadet.py`.
 Please read the parsed arguments in these files carefully and change them accordingly.

+EDIT: `src/agentsofglory.py` is for non-gym agents (bots), and you should stick to the other two training scripts.
+Also, there is currently an error with it, so it is not recommended to use it at all until the problem is fixed.

 ## Gym